FAQs for New Students

 How do I apply?

 If you are a new student who has never attended classes at LBCC, you will need to complete an application for admission.
-This can be done by creating an account through the OpenCCC online system.
+This can be done by going through the enrollment process and creating an account through the OpenCCC online system.
 The OpenCCC system is your online gateway to all California Community Colleges and allows you to apply for admission, and obtain financial aid information and applications at Long Beach City College.

 When do I apply?